OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Dynamic Analysis

-##### Using Non-Jailbroken Devices

-###### Injecting Frida into IPA

-##### Using Jailbroken Devices

 Life is easy with a jailbroken device: not only do you gain easy privileged access to the device, the lack of code signing allows you to use more powerful dynamic analysis techniques.
-On iOS, most dynamic analysis tools are based on Cydia Substrate, a framework for developing runtime patches that we will cover later, or Frida, a dynamic introspection tool.
+On iOS, most dynamic analysis tools are based on Cydia Substrate, a framework for developing runtime patches, or Frida, a dynamic introspection tool.
 For basic API monitoring, you can get away with not knowing all the details of how Substrate or Frida work - you can simply use existing API monitoring tools.

-###### Using Burp via USB on a Jailbroken Device
+##### Using Burp via USB on a Jailbroken Device

 In the section "Accessing the Device Shell" we've already learned how we can use iproxy to use SSH via USB.
 When doing dynamic analysis, it's interesting to use the SSH connection to route our traffic to Burp that is running on our computer.
 Let's get started: